keisukeirie/Amazon_review_helpfulness_prediction/README.md

 python folder:
 + contains 1 python files
+   * data_prep_new.py contains all function used for this project

 Procedure.ipynb
 + Jupyter notebook that runs python codes above. note that there is no data stored in this repo.